 Dispute parking tickets in St Louis in a flash

 Contesting parking citations has always been troublesome, that is why most people decide to pay their fine and move on.
 But, with the DoNotPay app, fighting an infraction has never been easier.
-Our app helps you beat parking fines in any city in the US in an instant for free!
+Our app helps you beat parking fines in any city in the US in an instant!

 Fighting a parking infraction is a piece of cake

 There is no better evidence of how efficient the DoNotPay app is than the number of disputed tickets so far.
 Newsweek reported that our app has managed to appeal over 160,000 citations, resulting in a $4 million overturn in infractions since 2014.
 With DoNotPay, beating a parking fine is a piece of cake!